A visual representation of intellectual pursuits

 for Felix Schröder

 This thesis investigates the challenge of dealing with autocorrelation in brain activity: if signals at 103 ms and 104 ms are almost identical, how does this affect statistical analysis?
 The surprising result — it’s not as problematic as expected!
-The Thesis Art piece visualizes this concept through an intricate plotting technique inspired by mathematical functions.
+The Thesis Art piece visualizes the time-embedding of the autocorrelation of an idealized signal at one time lag.

 The Creation Process

-This was the first Thesis Art piece where interactive sliders were used to fine-tune visualization parameters.
+This was the first Thesis Art piece where interactive sliders in Pluto.jl were used to fine-tune visualization parameters.
+Further, the first time Benedikt got support from René Skukies, a doctoral researcher in the same lab.
 The biggest technical challenge was text placement along plotted lines — without dedicated functions, coordinates had to be manually adjusted for even spacing.
-Some areas worked seamlessly, while others required creative problem-solving.
+Some areas worked seamlessly, while others show unresolved problems with kerning.

 Artistic Concept